Peippo1/python-projects/README.md

 Updated and finalized version of super simple terminal minesweeper game

-Created using free code camp tutorials
+Some created using free code camp tutorials most are for examples or just for fun.

 https://www.youtube.com/watch?v=8ext9G7xspg